 Unable to render include or excerpt-include.
-Could not retrieve page.
+Cycle detected.

 Entering Inventory Transactions in Job Cost

 If inventory items are used on a job, you can enter inventory transactions with Job Cost detail.
 Unlike accounts payable transactions, you must enter a separate inventory transaction for each job you distribute amounts to.
 The Inventory module must have been purchased to enter inventory transactions.